HKUDS/LightReasoner/README.md

 ## ☕️ Citation

-If you find this work useful, please cite our paper:
+If you find this work useful, please consider citing our paper:

 ```
 @misc{wang2025lightreasonersmalllanguagemodels,